MelissaFerriter/Tutorial/content/courses/casesummaries101.md

 * Documentation
 * Next Steps

 This case #02644500 below went on for quite some time, which is why my case summary is long.
 Notice that I included the version of ArcGIS Online, the Collector app, and the customer's mobile device.
-This environment definition is important for anyone who may be trying to reproduce the issue.
+This environment information is important for anyone who may be trying to reproduce the issue.

 ![3]